ipublikuj-archive/images/docs/en/index.md

 ### Basic configuration

-At first you have to register your storage services in [Flysystem](https://github.com/iPublikuj/flysystem/blob/master/docs/en/index.md#quickstart).
+At first you have to register your storage services in [Flysystem extension](https://github.com/iPublikuj/flysystem/blob/master/docs/en/index.md#quickstart).

 ### Providers